InValid202/rr_robot/README.md

 Port's permission error:
 1. can't upload code from arduino IDE or run rosserial, you can use this command to give a permission for a port:

-            sudo chmod a+rw {your port that conected with arduino}
+            sudo chmod a+rw {your port that connected with arduino}

       example: sudo chmod a+rw /dev/ttyUSB0